abhi107d/hawk_eye/README.md

-# Sign-Bridge a sign Language Interpretation system
+# Hawk eye (exam hall cheating detection system)

 ## Overview
-This project aims to develop a system for interpreting sign language gestures to text or speech for communication with deaf and mute individuals.
-It utilizes LSTM (Long Short-Term Memory) networks for gesture recognition and MediaPipe for hand tracking and landmark detection.
+This project aims to develop a system for exam hall cheating detection It utilizes LSTM (Long Short-Term Memory) networks for gesture recognition and MediaPipe for hand tracking and landmark detection.

 ## Requirements
 - Python 3.x